ehudhala/donight/README.md

     selenium 2.53.2.
 Use `pip install selenium==2.53.2` to install that version.
 2. Configure the scraping in src/donight/config/facebook_scraping_config.py.
 You'll need to specify the scraped user email, password, the scraped pages URLs, etc. - it's all documented in that page.
-3. Configure the scraped user to permit facebook's Graph API Explorer to access the user's events.
+4. Configure the scraped user.
     1. Manually login to the scraped user.
     2. Enter the [Graph API Explorer](https://developers.facebook.com/tools/explorer) page.
-    3. Click 'Get Token' → 'Get Use Access Token'.
+    3. Click 'Get Token' → 'Get User Access Token'.
 Make sure the `user_events` option is enabled and click 'Get Access Token'.
 If Facebook requires that you permit the app to access your account, do so.
+    4. Enter the user's [language settings page](https://www.facebook.com/settings?tab=language) and set facebook to be shown in `English (US)`.

 ## Usage